 Thin tawny with yellow edges.
 A most disgusting blend of electrical fire, burnt rubber and creek-bottom peat.
 Mind-bogglingly-disgusting and rank.
 And it doesn’t let up.
 Sat here for a hour and nothing changes.
 How you get this past your nose in beyond me.
 I am always in awe of people who do not smell their wines–although they would have the benefit right now.

-Thin, watery, meager nothingness on the tongue and partway through the taste, the bouquet transfers itself onto your tongue–more electrical fire and carborundum-blade through concrete and the ghastliest of dishwashing-detergent acid sears the roof of your mouth for a few minutes after swallowing.
+Thin, watery, meager nothingness on the tongue and partway through the mouth as the bouquet transfers itself onto your throat–more electrical fire and carborundum-blade through concrete and the ghastliest of dishwashing-detergent acid sears the roof of your mouth for a few minutes after swallowing.
 Quite possibly the worst Pinot Noir I have ever dranken.
 I had some Broadley do this in my cellar after a few years.
 Just completely undrinkable.
 There is NO WAY to possibly enjoy this.
-There is NO WAY to rationalize this into any semblance of varietal correctness or drinkability.
-This gives all the ◊’s I have ever given in my life a horrible name.
-Is there an ◊-?
-There is now.
-13-0h and that O stands for Oregon.
-Every New Zealand pinot I have ever opened just got bumped up to ♦ .
+There is NO WAY to rationalize this into any semblance of varietal correctness or likability.
+This gives all the bad pinots I have ever in my life a major boost.
+13-oh and that O stands for Oregon.
+Every New Zealand pinot I have ever opened just got bumped up.

 2010 PANTHER CREEK Pinot Noir Willamette Valley Oregon 13.0